navidrome/website/content/en/docs/usage/admin/cli.md

 navidrome artwork refresh [<kind>] <id>...
 ```

-Clears the item's stored artwork state and re-queues it at high priority.
-For albums and artists,
+Clears the stored artwork state for each item and queues it at the highest priority.
+Admins can do
-admins can do the same from the web UI with **Refresh Metadata** in the context menu.
-Accepts
+the same for one album or artist in the web UI, with **Refresh Metadata** in the context menu.
-multiple ids.

-Ids take the same forms as `explain`: a bare id, a full artwork id like `al-<id>`, or a shared
+Ids work the same as in `explain`.
+Use bare ids, full artwork ids like `al-<id>`, or one `<kind>`
-`<kind> <id>...` leader that applies one kind to every id.
-When you pass self-describing ids (bare
-or `al-<id>` form) you can mix kinds in a single call.
-An id that cannot be resolved is reported and
-skipped, and the remaining ids are still refreshed.
+followed by several ids of that kind.
+Bare and full ids carry their own kind, so you can mix kinds in
+one call.
+If Navidrome can't find an id, it reports the id, skips it, and refreshes the rest.

-Because the state is cleared, the item shows a placeholder until it is resolved again.
+The old state is gone, so the item shows a placeholder until Navidrome resolves it again.

 ```bash
 navidrome artwork refresh 6XTD9naRGpIrZLoA99pH1r